ds4se/chapters/mikegodfrey/provenanceChapter.md

 ## Looking ahead

 As a profession, we are getting better at instrumenting our processes and tracking our steps.
-As a profession, we are also increasingly concerned with questions of ownership, origin, evolution, and transparency of our various artifacts and processes.
-As more and more of the artifacts that concern software development are managed by tools and annotated with meta-data, so will the job of provenance analysis become simpler.
+As a profession, we are also increasingly concerned with questions of ownership, origin, evolution, and transparency of the various artifacts we interact with on a daily basis.
+As more and more of our artifacts and processes are managed by tools, automatically logged, and annotated with meta-data, so will the job of provenance analysis become simpler.

 ###References